 This is why it’s so important to understand signs of fear and how to manage these fears both short and long term.
 Some common fear related behaviours include:

 This is not an exhaustive list and each animal will react differently so anything that is an abnormal behaviour should be noted.

+We are planning ahead as we know the sooner you address your pets fears, the less of an issue fireworks become.
 We are offering free nurse clinics in the run up to fireworks season.
 There are several options available to your pet to help control the fear of fireworks and these will depend on the severity of the fear itself.
 Most of the products must be started in advance of any firework displays, and we recommend you so call us as soon as possible to book an appointment.
 During the appointment the nurse will fill out a questionnaire and discuss suitable options with you.

 As well as using medication to help reduce the fear response there are lots of ways you can manage your pets fear at home.
 These include: